Denice W Ross (she/her)

 Prior to government, Denice co-directed the Data Center, a non-profit data intermediary.
 After Hurricane Katrina, she collaborated with Brookings to track the city’s recovery through the definitive New Orleans Index.
 She brought a data-driven approach to numerous post-Katrina community planning initiatives and co-founded the first new childcare center after the storm.

-Denice holds a Bachelor of Science from the University of Arizona, where she was a Goldwater Scholar, and is currently pursuing a masters degree in Energy Policy & Climate from Johns Hopkins University.
-She lives in the DC area with her spouse and four children.
+Denice holds a Bachelor of Science from the University of Arizona, where she was a Goldwater Scholar, and a masters degree in Energy Policy & Climate from Johns Hopkins University.